Petrological study on pottery from Lower Nubia

 Discussion and conclusions

-The hand specimen examination of seven samples of Aswan pink table ware (ARA) and six samples of fine black ware (BR) confirms the properties of the two fabrics as these were originally described in the past.
-Furthermore, the current analysis shows that ARA wares are micaceous and contain organic tempers.
+The hand specimen examination of seven samples of Aswan pink tableware (ARA) and six samples of fine black ware (BR) confirms the properties of the two fabrics as originally described.
+Furthermore, the current analysis shows that ARA wares are micaceous and contain organic temper.
 The latter are in low frequencies and could be Nile impurities.
-Reaction tests with 10% dilute hydrochloric acid on both ARA and BR samples has allowed the determination of calcareous inclusions, which was not possible during the 1980 rescue excavation.
+Reaction tests with 10% dilute hydrochloric acid on both ARA and BR samples have allowed the determination of calcareous inclusions, which were not possible during the 1980 rescue excavation.

-Both microscopic and thin section analyses on ARA samples suggests the presence of two fabric groups with similar inclusions, one in a finer and another one in a coarser version.
-Internal variability is likely to suggest that the ARA samples are unlikely to come from the same area around Qasr Ibrim.
-Their fabrics are caclareous and in some cases, the presence of limestone is likely to point towards a local clay source; however, fabrics have a moderately micaceous matrix, tempered with pyroxenes and fused feldspars in tabular forms, suggesting the presence of volcanic inclusions.
-These volcanic inclusions may not necessarily confirm an Egyptian/Lower Nubian origin for the Aswan pink table wares.
+Both microscopic and thin-section analyses of ARA samples suggest the presence of two fabric groups with similar inclusions, one in a finer and the other in a coarser form.
+Internal variability suggests that the ARA samples are unlikely to come from the same area around Qasr Ibrim.
+Their fabrics are calcareous, and in some cases, the presence of limestone is likely to indicate a local clay source; however, the fabrics have a moderately micaceous matrix, tempered with pyroxenes and tabular, fused feldspars, suggesting volcanic inclusions.
+These volcanic inclusions may not necessarily confirm an Egyptian/Lower Nubian origin for the Aswan pink tablewares.

-According the the geological map of the area presented by Schülter (2006, 219), the closest source of volcanic formations to Qasr Ibrim is located in East Sudan and more specifically, at the Red Sea coasts around Port Sudan.
-The geology of this region consists of Neoproterozoic schists, which are mostly metasediments, acidic and basic metavolcanic rocks and tuffs.
+According to the geological map of the area presented by Schülter (2006, 219), the closest volcanic source to Qasr Ibrim is located in East Sudan, specifically along the Red Sea coast near Port Sudan.
+The geology of this region consists of Neoproterozoic schists, mostly metasediments, and acidic and basic metavolcanic rocks and tuffs.
 It also contains gneisses and schists from the Meso-Paleo-Protozoic period, which are divided into granitic gneisses, migmatites, chamockitic granites, amphibolites, pyroxene granulites and metasediments.
 Finally, the broader area consists of basalts, rhyolites and trachytes from the Mesozoic period, which are also volcanic formations (Schuelter, 2006, 219).

-For future confirmation, some new thin sections of pottery from East Sudan need to be produced and compared with the current thin sections of Aswan pink table ware.
-If there is a match, then it could be likely that the production of Aswan pink table wares extended in a larger area compared to the one we believe today.
+For future confirmation, some new thin sections of pottery from East Sudan need to be produced and compared with the current thin sections of Aswan pink tableware.
+If there is a match, it is likely that the production of Aswan pink tablewares extended over a larger area than the one we believe exists today.
 However, another possibility is equally likely.
 As the Nile flows from South to North, it is possible that the water carries fine volcanic rock fragments from the Southern territories, which are naturally mixed with river clays.
 Such mixtures might coincide with what Adams (ND) describes as Nile mud.

-Finally the current pilot study suggests that the so-called ‘exotic’ fine black ware may not be as exotic as it was once thought to be.
+Finally, the current pilot study suggests that the so-called ‘exotic’ fine black ware may not be as exotic as it was once thought.
 Both analyses under a compound and a petrographic microscope suggest that all BR samples are moderately micaceous.
-Such micaceous matrices are commonly encountered in many types of Roman amphorae from Egypt, made roughly during the same chronological period (Keay and Williams 2005a).
+Such micaceous matrices are commonly encountered in many types of Roman amphorae from Egypt, which were roughly produced during the same chronological period (Keay and Williams 2005a).
 This similarity could suggest that the Asian Minor origin of the BR fabric is unlikely.
-Furthermore, the fabrics of the current BR samples demonstrate similarities with the fabrics of the Late Roman Amphorae Type 7.
+Furthermore, the fabrics of the current BR samples show similarities with those of the Late Roman Amphorae Type 7.
 Such amphorae are tempered with frequent grains of sub-angular quartz together with pyroxenes, flecks of muscovite and biotite mica, plagioclase feldspar and occasional limestone (Keay and Williams 2005b).

-The current study suggests that fine black wares seem to be more typically Egyptian compared to the Aswan pink table wares; furthermore, they are likely to come from areas with micaceous and calcareous rock formations, which are common to the North of Aswan, though not as North as Lake Mariout and the Delta Region.
-The grey/black colour of such pottery is more likely to be the result of reduced firing, assisted by the presence of organic tempers inside the fabric.
+The current study suggests that fine black wares are more typically Egyptian than Aswan pink table wares; furthermore, they are likely to come from areas with micaceous and calcareous rock formations, which are common in the North of Aswan, though not as far North as Lake Mariout and the Delta Region.
+The grey/black colour of such pottery is more likely the result of reduced firing, aided by the presence of organic temper within the fabric.

 Bibliography